atlanticstarr1/dollarbank/README.md

 Congratulations!
 You ar now on your way to a wealthier future :bowtie:

 7. Enter an amount of ETH to deposit, and click 'Deposit'

-## METAMASK
-If not already installed, the dapp will prompt you to download Metamask (Ethereum wallet) Chrome extension.
-All interactions with the dapp will happen through Metamask.

-1. Once added to Chrome, open Metamask.
-2. Connect to the correct network.
-In our case it would be localhost:<PORT>, where <PORT> is the port ganache is running (noted earlier)
-2. Click on "Import using account seed phrase" at the bottom of Metamask and paste the 12 word seed/mnemonic (noted earlier).
-3. Set your wallet password.
-4. Click Restore.
-5. Reload app in browser

-  HAVE FUN !!! :):)